metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 ## Sample app

-The SDK cames with a [sample app][sample].
+The SDK comes with a [sample app][sample].
 Please clone it run it on your phone and take what is can help you.

 ![Sample App](app.gif "Sample App")